-Venture capital is arguably the most well-known form of funding for early-stage companies, but it is hardly the most used financing option.
+Venture capital is arguably the most well-known form of funding for early-stage companies, but it is hardly the most used venture funding option.

 In exchange for its funding, venture capital firms will take an ownership stake in a portfolio company as well as assume partial operating control.
 Venture capitalists look for early-stage companies that are growing extremely fast and present at least a 10x return potential.
 Venture capital firms take big risks with their investments in the hopes of high return through a portfolio company’s acquisition or IPO.